Solanum lycopersicum Assembly and Gene Annotation

 About Solanum lycopersicum

-Solanum lycopersicum (tomato) is a member of the nightshade family, Solanaceae, which includes a variety of agricultural crop plants (e.g. potato, pepper, eggplant, and tobacco).
+Solanum lycopersicum (tomato) is an important crop part that is a member of the nightshade family, Solanaceae, which includes a variety of agricultural crop plants (e.g. potato, pepper, eggplant, and tobacco).
 The tomato originated in the Andean region of South America, was grown by Aztecs in Mesoamerica, and spread to Europe by early Spanish explorers.
 Today, hundreds of varieties are grown throughout the world, with the largest producers being China and the United States.
 In addition to its value as a food, the tomato has served as an important model system for the study of fruit ripening, plant-pathogen interactions, and molecular genetic mapping.
-The nuclear genome contains 12 chromosomes and is ~950 Mbp in size.
+The nuclear genome contains 12 chromosomes and the current assembly is ~828 Mb in size.

 Assembly

 Solanum lycopersicum cv.
 Heinz 1706 was sequenced and assembled by the International Tomato Genome Sequencing Consortium.
-Assembly version SL2.40 combines a 22X whole genome shotgun sequence (Roche 454) with Sanger sequence data from BAC-ends, fosmid-ends and Selected BAC Mixture sequences, and additional data from Solexa and SOLiD technologies (total genome coverage 27X).
-The assembly is deposited into DDBJ/EMBL/GenBank under the accession AEKE00000000.2.
+Assembly version SL3.0 combines whole genome shotgun sequence (Roche 454) with Sanger sequence data from BAC-ends, fosmid-ends and Selected BAC Mixture sequences, additional data from Solexa and SOLiD technologies and optic mapping (total genome coverage 27X).
+The assembly is deposited into DDBJ/EMBL/GenBank under the accession GCA_000188115.3.

 Annotation

-Annotation was carried out by the International Tomato Annotation Group (ITAG) using a combination of evidence-based and ab initio methods.
+ITAG3.0 annotation was carried out by the International Tomato Annotation Group (ITAG) using a combination of evidence-based and ab initio methods, resulting in 20,766 updated genes, 6,660 novel genes and 6,624 dropped genes.

 Variation

-The variation data for Solanum lycopersicum is from the study of genetic variation by whole-genome sequencing of 84 tomato accessions, including cultivated wild relatives representative of the Lycopersicon, Arcanum, Eriopersicon and Neolycopersicon group [2].
-In detail, the study expored genetic variation in the tomato clade by sequencing a selection of 84 tomato accessions and related wild species representative for the Lycopersicon, Arcanum, Eriopersicon and Neolycopersicon groups.
+The variation data for Solanum lycopersicum is from the study of genetic variation by whole-genome sequencing of 84 tomato cultivars, including cultivated wild relatives representative of the Lycopersicon, Arcanum, Eriopersicon and Neolycopersicon group.
+In detail, the study expored genetic variation in the tomato clade by sequencing a selection of 84 tomato cultivars and related wild species representative for the Lycopersicon, Arcanum, Eriopersicon and Neolycopersicon groups.
 The variation data has been submitted to the ENA with accession ERP004618, and has been locus-level accessioned using the transPLANT variation archive.

 References